 I was already pleased with what this week had turned up even before I saw this story.
 A week that has unveiled not just a squirrel-assault lawsuit and a failure-to-warn-about-gravity case has now presented us with a new lawsuit in which an Orange County woman has sued the J.C.
 Penney Company alleging that she was assaulted by one of its mannequins.

 Why the mannequin may have lashed out at Newton, or whether it bore an adequate warning of possible dangers to the scalp, teeth, and hands, was not disclosed in the report.
 A spokeswoman for J.C.
 Penney declined to comment on the pending litigation.
-Reached for comment, an executive at Mondo Mannequins in New York said that his company has been named in "numerous lawsuits," typically being brought in by retailers who have been sued by customers for "dummy-related injuries."
+An executive at Mondo Mannequins in New York said that his company has been named in “numerous lawsuits,” typically being brought in by retailers who have been sued by customers for “dummy-related injuries.”

 J.C.
 Penney stock was down almost 1 percent this morning, although probably not on news of this lawsuit.